USS Maine (1890): 1911 Vreeland Board's Court of Inquiry

-In 1910, the decision was made to have a second Court of Inquiry.
-Besides the desire for a more thorough investigation, this would also facilitate the recovery of the bodies of the victims, so they could be buried in the United States.
-The fact that the Cuban government wanted the wreck removed from Havana harbor might also have played a role: it at least offered the opportunity to examine the wreck in greater detail than had been possible in 1898, while simultaneously obliging the now-independent Cubans.
+In 1910, the decision was made to conduct a second court of inquiry.
+Doing so would also facilitate the recovery of bodies so they could be buried in the United States.
+The fact that the Cuban government wanted the wreck removed from Havana Harbor might also have played a role; it at least offered the opportunity to examine the wreck in greater detail than had been possible in 1898, while simultaneously obliging the newly independent Cubans.
 Wegner suggests that the fact that this inquiry could be held without the threat of war, which had been the case in 1898, lent it the potential for greater objectivity than had been possible previously.
-Moreover, since several of the members of the 1910 board would be certified engineers, they would be better qualified to evaluate their findings than the line officers of the 1898 board had been.
+Moreover, as several of the members of the 1910 board would be certified engineers, they would be better qualified to evaluate their findings than had been the line officers of the 1898 board.

-Beginning in December 1910, a cofferdam was built around the wreck and water was pumped out, exposing the wreck by late 1911.
+Beginning in December 1910, a cofferdam was built around the wreck and water was removed, exposing the wreck by late 1911.
 Between 20 November and 2 December 1911, a court of inquiry headed by Rear Admiral Charles E. Vreeland inspected the wreck.
 They concluded that an external explosion had triggered the explosion of the magazines.
-This explosion was farther aft and lower powered than concluded by the Sampson Board.
+This explosion was farther aft and lower-powered than had been concluded by the Sampson Board.
 The Vreeland Board also found that the bending of frame 18 was caused by the explosion of the magazines, not by the external explosion.
 After the investigation, the newly located dead were buried in Arlington National Cemetery and the hollow, intact portion of the hull of Maine was refloated and ceremoniously scuttled at sea on 16 March 1912.